LuhangYang/dmrg_spin/README.md

-# dmrg_wavefunction
+# dmrg_openmp

-dmrg implementation in the wave function formalism
+This package is the implementation of conventional DMRG with openmp tools.